Classes

 elasticity: float

-The physics bounciness of the object.
+The bounciness of the object in a physics environment.

-In most cases, it is best to keep this value between 0 (not bouncy) and 1 (perfectly bouncy).
+It is best to keep this value between 0 (not bouncy) and 1 (perfectly bouncy).

 friction: float

-The physics roughness of the object.
+The roughness of the object in a physics environment.

 Check if the object collides with the another object.